Navigation

 (c) or of the wings and the tail in combination

-one can utilise this feature
+one can use this feature

 The above diagram shows some experiments undertaken on a geometric bird, of type (a) where wings meet.